-Camping is classic summer activity, an ideal way to experience Crested Butte, and the go-to lodging choice of many a mountain biker.
+Camping is an ideal way to experience Crested Butte, and the go-to lodging choice for many a mountain biker.

 You may have noticed, however, that it has gotten crowded—really crowded—out there.
 The explosion in camping has led to resource damage, escaped campfires, spiderwebs of “social” routes and roads, and sanitation issues.
 Starting in 2021, the Slate River Road #734 and Washington Gulch Road #811, Brush Creek Road #738, Cement Creek Road #740, Gothic Road #317, Kebler Pass Road #12, and Irwin Lake Road #826 drainages will require that all van, RV, trailer, and tent camping occurs in designated sites only.
 Dispersed camping, which means camping anywhere, is no longer permitted in those areas.
 The newly-designated sites where you CAN camp are labeled with a camping symbol, site number, and contain a metal fire ring.

 This does not mean that camping has been eliminated!
 It means that the Gunnison National Forest is working to manage camping to keep impacts within specific and sustainable locations.
 Slate River Road offers 43 designated campsites, and Washington Gulch offers 47, Brush Creek offers 41, and Cement Creek offers 26, Gothic offers 14, and Kebler pass offer 36.
 Read on for more information about where and how to camp in the Gunnison Valley.

 Where to camp

 The map below shows the location of all designated camping sites surrounding Crested Butte.
 All roadside “car” camping within any of the shaded red areas must be done at a designated site.
 This map is not intended as a resource for any camping outside the shaded regions.
 Established campgrounds are not currently shown on the map.
 Read on for more details on where and how to camp.
 Click the upper left corner of the map for a key.

 The traditional form of car camping, where you head out to public lands and find yourself a nice spot to spend the night!
 Over the next two years, campers should expect to see many of the traditional dispersed camping areas around Crested Butte switch to designated camping there are still plenty of areas in the Gunnison national forest where people can dispersed camp.
 Be sure to double check the regulations wherever you decide to camp.